libxengine/XEngine_APIDoc/README.en.md

 ## Introduction

-An interface documentation system based on HTML page generation.
-Currently, all API functions supported by the system and their explanations are provided
+An interface documentation system based on HTML page generation. all API functions supported
-V8.24Support XEngine API Version is:V8.24
+V8.24Support XEngine API Version is:V8.25

 ## Participate in contribution